OpenPTV/openptv.github.com/cost-meeting-tel-aviv.md

 ### What is the goal?

-To meet core developers of the OpenPTV, to start the project, to deliver first user-friendly versions of OpenPTV in Matlab, C++ and Python.
+To meet future developers of the OpenPTV, to kick-off the project and hopefully to deliver the first user-friendly version of OpenPTV in Matlab, C++ and Python.
+Documentation and code sprints are planned in parallel to the lectures on Git version control, data management and tracking algorithms.

 ### Where?